pebanfield/throttleneck/README.md

 - For example, you could [set up Internet Connection Sharing](https://support.apple.com/kb/ph25327?locale=en_US) and then throttle the resulting wireless connection.
 This would enable bandwidth testing of devices connected to your local wireless connection.

-wondershaper is included as a git submodule
-[see wondershaper README for more info](https://github.com/magnific0/wondershaper)
+Note : wondershaper is included as a git submodule [see wondershaper README for more info](https://github.com/magnific0/wondershaper)

 ## throttleneck quickstart